 - Common Equity Rental Housing Co-operative – CERC

 All properties are owned by CEHL.
 The two co-operative models differ in the management of tenancy, finance and maintenance.

 The Common Equity Rental Housing Co-operative Programme (CERC) is the main co-operative model at CEHL.
 The CERC headleases properties from CEHL acts as the landlord and manages the properties.
 The tenant members have responsibilities for key operational tasks including:

 - financial administration, including paying rates, paying for insurance on properties, CERC administration costs and a levy to CEHL to cover finance and programme costs;

 - collecting rent and following up any rent arrears;

-- arranging house maintenance and manage funds for future replacement of items such as carpets and hot water services;
+- arranging maintenance and manage funds for future replacement of items such as carpets and hot water services;

 - selecting new tenant members;